 The Glaciers to Wetlands Restoration Project aims to restore the Ōkārito Wetland System and has been made possible by funding from the Air New Zealand Environment Trust.

-This pest management project, launched in June 2013, will protect a wide range of native flora and fauna in the iconic Matukituki Valley.
+This pest management project will protect a wide range of native flora and fauna in the iconic Matukituki Valley.
 It will benefit native species, ecosystems and recreational users.

 Find out about this community-driven project dedicated to the protection and enhancement of kōwhai trees in Otago.